OpenTranslationBible/open-bible/en-GB/53.2 Thessalonians/md/2-thessalonians-01.md

 ## 2 Thessalonians 1:8

-dealing out retribution to those who do not know God, and to those who do not obey the gospel of our Lord Jesus.
+bringing justice to those who do not know God and to those who do not follow the gospel of our Lord Jesus.

 ## 2 Thessalonians 1:9

-These people will pay the penalty of eternal destruction, away from the presence of the Lord and from the glory of His power,
+These individuals will face the consequence of eternal destruction, separated from the presence of the Lord and from the glory of His power,

 ## 2 Thessalonians 1:10